Healthy Homes Assessment Paparangi

 Insulation Paparangi

-Underfloor and ceiling insulation is a requirement to all rental homes since 1 July 2019.
-All landlords and property managers must make sure that the insulation is in line with current standard.
-In some instances, existing ceiling insulation or insulation in the subfloor space may need to be filled with or replaced.
+Insulation for underfloor and ceilings is a requirement on all rental houses from 1 July 2019.
+All landlords and property managers have to ensure that the insulation is in line with standards that are in line with the latest quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be filled with or replaced.

-A properly insulated home can reduce condensation and lessen the likelihood of dampness and mould, and will also make much easier to allow the home to retain heat.
+A properly insulated home can help control condensation, and decrease the risk of mould and damp, and will also make much easier for the house to hold heat.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
+The more high the R-value, better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3